 Wendy: For a long time I had very mixed feelings about blogging.
 Part of me was excited about sharing my testimony.
 I wanted to let everyone know that Jesus had set me free!
 But I was also nervous about it.

-My reluctance stemmed from fear of failure as well as a suspicion that my prevailing sins… pride, perfectionism, and fear-of-man, would be triggered.
+My reluctance stemmed from a fear of failure as well as a suspicion that my prevailing sins… pride, perfectionism, and fear-of-man would be triggered.

 I was right.

 However, while the process of writing about my faith journey has indeed caused sin to the surface, it has also proved to be an amazing source of spiritual and emotional growth.

 I have discovered that Jesus has given me a gift for writing and I love the process of articulating the good things He has done and is doing, for me to others in the hope that they will be encouraged.

 Q: For 3 years you were violated in the worst way by your father, what is your advice to someone who may be going through a similar trauma?